martinbudden/MaybeCube/MC300/readme.md

 ![Stage_4_assembly](assemblies/Stage_4_assembly.png)

-1. Bolt the **Printhead_E3DV6_assembly** to the MGN carriage.
+1. Bolt the **Printhead_OrbiterV3_assembly** to the  X_Carriage.
 2. Route the wiring from the print head to the mainboard and secure it with the **Wiring_Guide_Clamp**.
 3. Adjust the belt tension.
-4. Connect the Bowden tube between the extruder and the printhead.
+4. If using a Bowden Extruder, connect the Bowden tube between the extruder and the printhead.

 ![Stage_4_assembled](assemblies/Stage_4_assembled.png)